sat-masters/docs/Meetings/Meeting 02-04-25.md

 - Business meeting date
 System model
 Should we focus on optimizing the solution we have now or just say "We get a bigger computer"
+	- Who should we talk to to get some compute?
+	-

 # Notes: